MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-02-01-8-0-ifix-release.md

 > * Cordova SDK: fix server version compatibility.

 ## Known issues
 * ~~If using the updated **cordova-plugin-mfp** plug-in with an older MobileFirst Server build, you may not be able to connect to the server.
-This will be fixed in an updated plug-in in the coming days.~~ This issue is fixed with the updated [Cordova plug-in](#cordova-plug-ins) @8.0.2017013103.
-Install it by removing and re-adding the **cordova-plugin-mfp** plug-in.
+This will be fixed in an updated plug-in in the coming days.~~ This issue is fixed with the updated cordova-plugin-mfp@8.0.2017013103.
+Install it by removing and re-adding the plug-in.
 * The **test** confidential client is missing.
 It can be manually added via **MobileFirst Operations Console → Runtime Settings → Confidential Clients** with the scope set to "*".

 ## Changes in this iFix